 The non-hammer team delivers the first rock of the game, followed by the hammer team.
 Delivery continues to alternate between the teams through the rest of the end, each player delivering two rocks, ending with the hammer.
 At the conclusion of each end, the vice-skips (and ONLY the vice-skips) meet in the house to agree on the score for the end.
 The scoring team loses hammer in the subsequent end and delivers the first rock in that end.

+After all the stones are delivered, the score for the end is determined.
 A rock must be touching the house to be a potential point.
 Only one team may score in each end.
 The scoring team is determined by the color of the rock closest to the center of the house (the pin).
 That team scores one point for every rock that is closer than the opposing team’s closest rock (yea…that’s a lot to digest.
 Read it again, slowly, and then look at the diagrams below and then go back and read it again).

 If the end concludes with no rocks touching the house, the end is “blanked,” neither team scores, and the hammer team retains the hammer in the next end.
 The score is determined after each end by the Vice Skips, and it is polite for all other players to keep clear of the house while they determine the score.